kaedenpeterson/CPTS322_CourseProject/README.md

 SW8_Class Scheduler

 ## Known bugs
+[4-20-25]: Updated the SwitchTo() method in NavigationService.cs that fixed the following:

-- If admin logs out and logs back in, the cancel and save buttons in edit courses view and the add course button in admin courses view are grayed out
+- ~~If admin logs out and logs back in, the cancel and save buttons in edit courses view and the add course button in admin courses view are grayed out~~
-- If student logs out and logs back in, the enroll button in cart view and the drop courses button in drop courses view are grayed out
+- ~~If student logs out and logs back in, the enroll button in cart view and the drop courses button in drop courses view are grayed out~~

 ## Backlog